matbmeijer/fashion_product_similarity_dashboard/README.md

 large amount of item variety.
 Yet some words of caution:

-1. The process will only work if the images are homogenous among them (same perspective image, white background, no model/person, single fashion item per picture)
+1. The process will only work if the images are homogenous among them (differences in images are solely based in changes of the product.
+    In other words, the perspective of the image needs to be the same, the background needs to stay similar)
-2. I would probably advice to train a propietary fashion item categorization neural network, and reuse the weights to define a dimensional space for each image that is especifically trained on fashion items.
+2. I would probably advice to train a categorization neural network specifically for fashion products, and reuse the weights to define a dimensional space.
+Hereby it is ensured that the dimensional space is trully a reflection of clothing visual cues.
+3. This process does not work in the ‘wild’.
+Images from Instagram or magazines have much more heterogeneity, as they may display multiple products (fashion and non-fashion items) in the same image.
+    Additionally, they might include a single or various models.
+The perspective on the product might vary a lot among all images and, lastly but not least, there might not be a single item focused.
-3. This process does not work in the ‘wild’ - as for example Instagram images - for the following reasons: Multiple products in same image requires image detection & image segmentation (identify if there are any fashion items in the image, and if so, segment them).
+    These cases deal with much more complex process, as they require fashion product detection & segmentation (identify if there are any fashion items in the image, and if so, segment them).

-Last but not least, a distance matrix is calculated on the dimensional space of all items and the top 5 nearest neigbours identified (KD Tree Algorithm).
+To obtain the end result, a distance matrix is calculated on the calculated dimensional space and the top 5 nearest neigbours for each fashion item are identified (KD Tree Algorithm).
 In this case, no normalization is applied, but might be useful to test.

 ### Validation